-You just gave the best presentation ever.
+You just gave the best performance ever.
 You were calm, confident and engaging.
 The audience loved you!

 But then you sit down.
 Flooded with adrenaline, your brain works quickly, evaluating your performance—your dreadful, awful performance.
-In high resolution, your brain replays the errors, the omissions, that joke nobody laughed at.
+In high resolution, your brain replays the errors, the omissions, the failures.
 Moments ago you were proud, now you’re embarrassed.
-You vow to never speak in public again.

 But wait!
-Public speaking skills improve your life.
-No kidding.
-So before you give up, let me throw you a life preserver.
+Before you give up, let me throw you a life preserver.

 What’s a Shame Wave?

-A Shame Wave is a strong and sudden tidal wave of shame and embarrassment that slams into many presenters right after they present.
-Shame Waves attack beginners and experts.
+A Shame Wave is a strong and sudden tidal wave of shame and embarrassment that slams into many people right after they do something in public, whether it’s giving a speech or speaking up in class.
+Shame Waves attack beginners and experts alike.

 Where do Shame Waves come from?

-Humans are social creatures who crave community.
-To be part of a community depends on that community accepting you.
-Human brains try to protect us from getting kicked out of our community by stopping us from doing things the community may not like.
-Embarrassment—the painful shame felt when we stand out for a bad reason—is a tool our brains use to stop us from doing things the community may not like.
+Humans are social creatures.
+We crave community.
+To be part of a community depends on that community accepting us.
+Our brains try to protect us from getting kicked out of our community.
+They do this by stopping us from doing things the community may not like.
+Embarrassment—the painful shame felt when we stand out for a bad reason—is a tool our brains use.

-While embarrassment protects us from getting kicked out of our community, it can also hold us back.
+Embarrassment protects us from getting kicked out of our community, but can also cause trouble.
 A bit of embarrassment keeps us humble—too much becomes a Shame Wave.

 It’s human nature to evaluate our own performance.
-This helps us learn and improve but used unskillfully can generate Shame Waves.
+This helps us learn and improve.
+But used unskillfully it can generate Shame Waves.

 Many of us learn by focusing on the negative.
-Reviewing our presentations, we tend to remember only mistakes and problems.
-Even if 99% of the presentation was perfect, our brain focuses on the 1% that wasn’t.
+Reviewing our performance, we tend to remember only mistakes and problems.
+Even if 99% was perfect, our brain focuses on the 1% that wasn’t.

 Try this simple perspective trick.
 Hold your hand at arm’s length.
 How big is it?
 Now hold it right in front of your eyes.
 How big is it?
 Huge, right?
 It’s the same with self-evaluation; if we focus on the 1%, it feels like everything was terrible.
 This feeling can generate Shame Waves.